anabrid/lucidac-firmware/docs/developer.md

 also ensure to be in the correct user group to access this file; after adding yourself to the group (such as `sudo gpasswd -a YOUR-LOCAL-USERNAME dialout`), you have to sign out and sign in again on your desktop.

+Sometimes this still doesn't work and you have to prepend `pio` calls that upload with `sudo`.
+If this doesn't work because you have PlatformIO installed as a user and not system-wide, you can use `sudo -E env pio ...` in order to export/expose your python environment to the sudo call.

 ## Hello World from the test suite
 When you start with `pio`, make sure to *always* run it from the root directory of this repository.
 You can make a first *hello world* with this command: